IVADAROBIA/IVADAROBIA/README.md

 # Hi there, I'm Ivan Rodríguez Restrepo 👋

 Welcome to my GitHub profile!
-I'm a **Business and Marketing Analyst** with over six years of experience in crafting business strategies that drive growth and optimize performance.
+I'm a **Business and Marketing Analyst** with +5 years of experience in crafting business strategies that drive growth and optimize performance.
 My journey has led me to collaborate with hundreds of brands, delivering impactful solutions in marketing strategy, e-commerce, and business development.

 ## 🔭 Current Focus